 There are endless reasons why your managers could be struggling today, including personal, financial, or health problems, but our survey unveiled two primary issues:

-1. The added stress of the pandemic
+1. The added stress of world events

-Most people are balancing more than ever before—both at work and at home.
+With worldwide pandemics and armed conflicts, most people are balancing more than ever before—both at work and at home.
 Managers have the daunting task of tending to their people’s emotional needs just as much as their work needs, and they don’t have the right practices in place to do it properly.

 2. They’re spread too thin